pagekit/docs/tutorials/extension.md

 # How to develop a complete extension

-<p class="uk-article-lead">This guide follows all steps needed to setup and develop a full extension to manage Todo items in the admin area of Pagekit.
+<p class="uk-article-lead">This tutorial follows all steps needed to setup and develop a full extension to manage Todo items in the admin area of Pagekit.
 You will learn about basic extension concepts, controllers, routing, view rendering and the Vue.js framework.</p>

 ## Content